 - Saute the onions in a generous amount of olive oil until they are translucent and add the garlic.

-- When the tuna has changed color, add the chopped tomatoes and simmer over low heat.
+- When the tuna has changed colour, add the chopped tomatoes and simmer over low heat.

 - Briefly saute the spinach and press it to remove any excess water (if using frozen: just thaw and remove excess water).
 Keep the water!